 Likewise, our litigation law firm defends clients who, upon hiring an employee from a competing organization, may be sued for breach of contract or misappropriation of trade secrets.
 Our attorneys handle these types of disputes in the Superior Court of New Jersey.

-Under New Jersey law, a plaintiff seeking to enforce a restrictive covenant must establish that the covenant is reasonable.
+Under New Jersey law, a plaintiff seeking to enforce a restrictive covenant or non-compete agreement must establish that the covenant is reasonable.
 Reasonableness is proven by demonstrating that the covenant “simply protects the legitimate interests of the employer, imposes no undue hardship on the employee and is not injurious to the public.”
 In cases where the employer’s interests do not rise to the level of a proprietary interest deserving of judicial protection, a court will conclude that a restrictive agreement merely stifles competition and therefore is unenforceable.
 The third prong requires the reviewing court to consider matters of public concern, such as the interest in “safeguarding fair commercial practices,” protecting against the misuse of employer proprietary information, and “encouraging technological improvement and design enhancement of all goods in the marketplace.”

 In certain instances, courts can shorten the term of a restrictive covenant.
 Usually, restrictive covenant litigation is commenced on an order to show cause basis requesting a preliminary injunction to prevent the person from continuing to violate the covenant.
 Our attorneys have experience in handling restrictive covenant litigation in New Jersey.